davidchuen12/Group_22/README.md

 - [*Q1] The system should be able to modify the number of table and the table size.
 - [*Q2] The system would be able to output the number of table available and the number of customers inside the restaurant.
-- [*Q3] The system should be able to output a 2D plan image to show which of the table is occupied or available.
+- [*Q3] The system should be able to output a 2D plan image to show which of the table is occupied or available and how many seats of that table is occupied or available.
-- [*Q4] The system would be able read an input of 'release' and 'occupied' and make a new 2D plan image to show which of the table is occupied or available immediately.
+- [*Q4] The system would be able read an input of 'release' and 'occupied' and make a new 2D plan image to show which of the table is occupied or available and the situation of the seats immediately .
 - [*Q5] The system would be able to read an input of number of a group of customer and suggest a vacant table with minimal enough seats.
 - [*Q6] The system should be able to notify the waiter for tables occupied for too long.
 - [Q7] The system should be able to output a number to indicate how many customer is still waiting for a table if the restaurant is full and assign a table to them immediately after one is released.